Joe Mixon Player Prop Bets for NFL Week 13 | Cincinnati vs. Los Angeles 12/5/2021

 Matchup vs. Los Angeles

-- Over his two career matchups against them, Mixon has averaged 90 rushing yards against the Chargers, 2.5 more than his over/under in Sunday's game.
+- Against the Chargers, Mixon has averaged 90 rushing yards per game over his two career matchups, 2.5 more yards than his over/under in Sunday's game.

-- In one of two games versus the Chargers Mixon has rushed for a touchdown.
-But he did not have multiple TDs in that game.
+- Mixon, in two matchups against the Chargers, has run for a TD once, but not more than one in a single contest.

 - The Chargers have the NFL's worst defense against the run, allowing 145.3 yards per game.